cloudfoundry/routing-release/README.md

   Reserved Route Ports   0
   ```

-  If `Reserved Route Ports` is greater than zero, you can skip the following step, as this attribute determines how many TCP routes can be created within each organization assigned this quota.
+  If `Reserved Route Ports` is greater than zero, you can skip the following
+  step, as this attribute determines how many TCP routes can be created within
+  each organization assigned to this quota.

-  If `Reserved Route Ports` is zero, you can update the quota with the following command:
+  If `Reserved Route Ports` is zero, you can update the quota with the following
+  command:

   ```
   $ cf update-quota default --reserved-route-ports 2
   Updating quota default as admin...
   OK

   $ cf quota default
   Getting quota default info as admin...
   OK